Keep Smyrna Beautiful, Inc., Projects, Programs, and Volunteer Opportunities

 Litter Free Events and Event Recycling

-Work with parks by providing trash bags to event patrons and posting litter-free event signs, and by providing and emptying recycling containers.
-Volunteers can help to distribute trash bags (people love them!) and help to put out containers, to collect the bags of recyclables to take to the Center, and to return the containers to the Community Center.
+We work with our Parks Department by providing trash bags to concert patrons and posting litter-free event signs, and by providing and emptying recycling containers.
+Volunteers can help to distribute trash bags (people love them!) and help to put out containers, to collect the bags of recyclables to take to the Recycling Center, and to return the containers to the Community Center.

 We make jonquils available to community at almost cost each fall starting in October.
 Volunteers are needed to help deliver bulbs to various sales locations, to sell the jonquils at the Fall Festival, and to help plant jonquils on public lands.